chkoreff/Fexl/README.md

 -----------------

 The interpreter creates an initial value which represents your entire program.
-It then evaluates that value, reducing it one step at a time until it finally reaches a 0 value.
+It then evaluates that value, reducing it one step at a time until it reaches a final value.
 Each step may possibly create side effects -- after all, the entire purpose of a computer program is to create side effects.
+However, the purely functional aspect of Fexl allows you to isolate those side effects as far as you like.

 A *value* is either an atom or a pair.
 An *atom* represents either a built-in function (with a pointer to a C function), or a piece of data (e.g. long,